 Tax relief companies are advertised all over the radio.
 Most have terrible reviews and lots of complaints.
-Let’s take an in depth look at these tax relief companies from the perspective of an industry insider.
+Let’s take an in-depth look at these tax relief companies from the perspective of an industry insider.

 What Are Tax Relief Companies?

-Tax relief companies are professional services firms that are meant to help people deal with back due tax debt.
+Tax relief companies are professional services firms that are meant to help people deal with back due to tax debt.
 These themes are common among most of the firms:

 - Often advertised on the radio and television with claims of settling tax debts for pennies on the dollar.